-Join AMA Queensland's Workplace Relations Advisor Jaaden Morrall for an indepth insight into current topical workplace relations matters via live webinar.
+Join AMA Queensland's Workplace Relations Advisors Jaaden Morrall and Kelly Harris for an indepth insight into current topical workplace relations matters via live webinar.
 If the webinar dates do not suit your schedule, you can register to receive a recording of the webinar/s to view in your own time.

 WEBINAR TOPICS AND DATES:

 - Dealing with Difficult People

 Friday 15 May, 10am – 11am